CodeURJC-DAW-2020-21/webapp7/README.md

 In this phase, we made the dynamic part of the web.
 First, we connected the app to Spring Boot, and then we started building the controllers.
 After that, we created the database and distributed evenly all the work.
 We created the models: Comment, Course, Material, Post, and User.
 We also have different controllers depending on their function: commentController, contactController, courseController, errorWebController, KiddysController, loginWebController, materialController, postController, registerController, and userController.
 We also made some security changes, like changing the port to 8443.

 ### New and Modify Screenshots:
+The new changes made in this phase, are in the screenshots section in phase 1.

 ### Development:

 #### Source Code:
 ![WebApp7 Code](https://github.com/CodeURJC-DAW-2020-21/webapp7.git)

 #### Development Tools:
 Spring Tool Suite 4.
 MySQL WorkBench 8.0.